near/NEPs/specs/RuntimeSpec/Scenarios/FinancialTransaction.md

 - Retrieves the state of the access key of that `alice_near` used to sign the transaction;
 - Checks that transaction nonce is greater than the nonce of the latest transaction executed with that access key;
 - Subtracts the `total_cost` of the transaction from the account balance, or throws `InvalidTxError::NotEnoughBalance`.
 If the transaction is part of a transaction by a FunctionCall Access Key, subtracts the `total_cost` from the `allowance` or throws `InvalidAccessKeyError::NotEnoughAllowance`;
-- Checks whether the `signer` account has insufficient balance for storage staking and throws `InvalidTxError::LackBalanceForState` if so
+- Checks whether the `signer` account has insufficient balance for the storage deposit and throws `InvalidTxError::LackBalanceForState` if so
 - If the transaction is part of a transaction by a FunctionCall Access Key, throws `InvalidAccessKeyError::RequiresFullAccess`;
 - Updates the `alice_near` account with the new balance and the used access key with the new nonce;